algobulls/algobulls_help_site/docs/member/marketplace.md

 * Premium - This marketplace consists of options strategies for high risk individuals

-* HNI - This marketplace is for High Networh Individuals
+* HNI - This marketplace is for High Networth Individuals

-* Ultra HNI - This marketplace is for High Networh Individuals having more capital than HNI
+* Ultra HNI - This marketplace is for High Networth Individuals having more capital than HNI

 * Institutional - This marketplace is for institutions and broking houses